Leonardo-Boss/suckless-site/dwm.suckless.org/patches/holdbar/index.md

 holdbar and pertag
 ------------------
-This version is combined with pertag patch - the state of the bar is not sotred per tag - if you hide the bar on one tag, it will stay hidden on all tags.
+This version is combined with pertag patch - the state of the bar is not stored per tag - if you hide the bar on one tag, it will stay hidden on all tags.
 This patch applies cleanly on dwm-6.2.
 The holdkey is enabled by default and mapped to Mod1.

 Download